CalaMariGold/CalaMari-Cogs/city/business_system_design.md

 Choose your industry when starting (expensive to change later):

 ### 💹 Trading
-- Daily profit rate fluctuates between -15% to +15% of base rate
+- Daily profit rate fluctuates between -10% to +10% of base rate, +5% both ways for each level
 - Rate changes at midnight server time
 - 24h lockup period after deposits (no withdrawals)
 - Each day with increased profit adds +1% to base rate (max +10% bonus)